 As mentioned above, the construction in Section~\ref{sec:dynamics} extends to upwards-downwards specifications.
 Observe that $f_n^{-,v,r}$ enjoys similar properties as $f_n^{+,v,r}$, with the notable difference that $f_n^{-,v,r}(\omega)$ is \emph{increasing} in $r$ (it still preserves the order in $\omega$).
 As in Corollary~\ref{cor:ASconvergence}, $\sigma^{-,v,r}$ and $\sigma^-$ are defined almost surely and are distributed as $\rho^{\bminus}_{\VV_{v,r}}$ and $\mu^-$, respectively.

 We stress that the $+$ and $-$ dynamics are coupled as they are both defined through the same process $Y$.
 In particular, almost surely,

 This implies that, almost surely,

-For finite spin spaces, we have the following lemma which relates the probability of disagreement under monotone couplings to total-variation bounds: \begin{lem} Let $X$ and $Y$ be random variables taking value in a totally-ordered, finite spin space~$S$.
+For finite spin spaces, we have the following lemma which relates the probability of disagreement under monotone couplings to total-variation bounds: \begin{lemma} Let $X$ and $Y$ be random variables taking value in a totally ordered, finite spin space~$S$.
 If $\mathbb{P}[X \leq Y] =1$, then